SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

 >__*Note:*__ Here, John can also reject the Mark's booking request.
 If so, Mark will have to repeat the process by re-initiating booking request.

-### Let's put this analogy of 'Booking a cab' on paper:
+### Let's look into the analogy of 'Mark booking a cab':
 1. **User(Mark)** sends a booking request with his choice of pick-up and drop-off location(s) to the **Cab Sharing Server**.
 2. The **Cab Sharing Server** maps booking request with a **Cab Driver(John)** who is near to the **Mark's pick-up location**.
 3. **John** acknowledges the booking request with his acceptance or rejection and notifies to the **Cab Sharing Server**